getodk/docs/docs/central-api-submission-management.rst

 **POST /v1/projects/{projectId}/forms/{xmlFormId}/submissions.csv.zip**

+.. raw:: html
-This non-REST-compliant endpoint is provided for use with `Project Managed Encryption </central-api-encryption>`__.
-In every respect, it behaves identically to the ``GET``\  endpoint described in the previous section, except that it works over ``POST``\ .
-This is necessary because for browser-based applications, it is a dangerous idea to simply link the user to ``/submissions.csv.zip?2=supersecretpassphrase``\  because the browser will remember this route in its history and thus the passphrase will become exposed.
-This is especially dangerous as there are techniques for quickly learning browser-visited URLs of any arbitrary domain.

-You can exclude the media attachments from the ZIP file by specifying ``?attachments=false``\ .

-And so, for this ``POST``\  version of the Submission CSV export endpoint, the passphrases may be provided via ``POST``\  body rather than querystring.
-Two formats are supported: form URL encoding (``application/x-www-form-urlencoded``\ ) and JSON.
-In either case, the keys should be the ``keyId``\ s and the values should be the ``passphrase``\ s, as with the ``GET``\  version above.
+  <p>This non-REST-compliant endpoint is provided for use with <a href="/central-api-encryption">Project Managed Encryption</a>.
+In every respect, it behaves identically to the <code>GET</code> endpoint described in the previous section, except that it works over <code>POST</code>.
+This is necessary because for browser-based applications, it is a dangerous idea to simply link the user to <code>/submissions.csv.zip?2=supersecretpassphrase</code> because the browser will remember this route in its history and thus the passphrase will become exposed.
+This is especially dangerous as there are techniques for quickly learning browser-visited URLs of any arbitrary domain.</p><p>You can exclude the media attachments from the ZIP file by specifying <code>?attachments=false</code>.</p><p>And so, for this <code>POST</code> version of the Submission CSV export endpoint, the passphrases may be provided via <code>POST</code> body rather than querystring.
+Two formats are supported: form URL encoding (<code>application/x-www-form-urlencoded</code>) and JSON.
+In either case, the keys should be the <code>keyId</code>s and the values should be the <code>passphrase</code>s, as with the <code>GET</code> version above.</p>

 .. dropdown:: Request